danielbush/js-boilerplates/src/boilerplate/node-babel-master/boilerplate.md

   - by going through babel we can support projects that already use babel but which may want to start converting to typescript; this approach is based on <https://github.com/microsoft/TypeScript-Babel-Starter>
+  - eslint uses @babel/eslint-parser which can handle both js and ts
 - there is no bundler (eg webpack, rollup etc).

 Notable: